directus/directus/docs/cloud/overview.md

 within a Team.

 Accounts can be Members on multiple Teams.
-All Team Members have SuperAdmin privileges to manage the Team's Projects, Project [billing](/cloud/glossary/#monthly-billing), other Team Members, and the Team itself.
+All Team Members have SuperAdmin privileges to manage the Team's Projects, Project [billing](/cloud/teams/#manage-billing), other Team Members, and the Team itself.
 Teams can have multiple Team Members and multiple Projects.
 Projects can only be managed by one Team and cannot be transferred to new Teams.

 ## Getting Started

 To make life easy, you have the option to
 [create and login to your free Cloud Account](/cloud/accounts/#create-account-and-login) automatically with GitHub.
 If you have no GitHub or do not wish to use this login method, email-and-password login is available as well.
-Once logged-in, create a new Team or Select an existing Team.
+Once logged-in, create a new Team or select an existing Team.
 Then you can access and manage the Team's associated Projects, billing details, Team Members, Activity, and Settings.

 <video alt="Cloud Dashboard Overview" loop muted controls autoplay>